BoxOnBot/micro_ros_stm32cubemx_utils/README.md

 docker run -it --rm -v $(pwd):/project --env MICROROS_LIBRARY_FOLDER=micro_ros_stm32cubemx_utils/microros_static_library microros/micro_ros_static_library_builder:foxy
 ```

-1. Modify your `main.c` to use micro-ROS.
+1. Modify your `freertos.c` to use micro-ROS.
 An example application can be found in `sample_main.c`.
 2. Continue your usual workflow building your project and flashing the binary:

 ```bash